 The role of our Thrift Store is both to generate funds to help The Salvation Army achieve its mission, and to influence positively the community in which we serve.
 We welcome donations of gently used goods.
-Items featured in our store includes housewares, electronics, linens, books, toys, and clothing for men, women and children; as well as furniture in good condition.
+Items featured in our store includes housewares, electronics, linens, books, toys, and clothing for men, women and children.

 Purchases made at the store help fund The Salvation Army’s mission in our local community while diverting thousands of items out of the landfill each month.
 A great eco-friendly alternative!